tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-Share.md

 ---
-title: Create Share (REST) - Azure Storage
+title: Create Share (REST API) - Azure Storage
 description: The Create Share operation creates a new share under the specified account.
 If the share with the same name already exists, the operation fails.
 author: pemari-msft